Entanglement and apparent thermality in simulated black holes: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Cristian Voinea, Matthew Horner, Aiden Daniel, and Tanmay Bhore for their insightful discussions and guidance.
 This work was supported by EPSRC with Grant Nos.
 EP/W524372/1 and UKRI1337:Anyons24.
+Statement of compliance with EPSRC policy framework on research data: This publication is theoretical work that does not require supporting research data.
+A.H. acknowledges support from Leverhulme Trust Research Leadership Award RL-2019-015.

 \appendices \thesection{\Alph{section}.} \thesubsection{\arabic{subsection}} {\thesection\arabic{equation}}